-The Blue Dot mission will inaugurate the electromagetic levitator on the International Space Station in ESA’s Columbus laboratory.
+The Blue Dot mission saw the installation of the electromagetic levitator on the International Space Station in ESA’s Columbus laboratory.
 This is a furnace that can heat metals up to 2100°C and then cool them rapidly.
 Blacksmiths have been using this technique for centuries, creating steel tools and weapons by heating, hammering and quenching in water.
 This process sets the steels structure and causes it to be hard and stay sharp.

 Understanding the underlying physics of this simple example is complicated and factors such as gravity and the mould used to hold the metal in place influence the process making it difficult to get to the fundamentals.
 For example, gravity pulls on atoms in different ways and heat is transferred to the mould.